ByDr. Brennan Commerford, D.C.·Last reviewed: May 2026

 Forms of Dandelion Root Extract Compared

-Dandelion Root Extract Preferred (T1 Preferred) has a bioavailability rating of good (S2).
+Dandelion Root Extract Preferred (Preferred Form) has a bioavailability rating of good (S2).
 Typical dose range: not yet documented in our database.

 What the Research Shows